jevonlongdell/crystalshapes/Readme.md

-## 3D models of crystal growth habits
+## 3D Models of Crystal Growth Habits

 A collection of polyhedra, many of which describe crystal growth habits.
 Print some as gifts for your favourite geologist.